Frequently Asked Questions Regarding DUI

 How will a prior DUI conviction in another state affect my current case?

 In Florida, the State Attorney’s Office will use prior DUI convictions from another state against you.
-This could result in harsher penalities which include incarceration, enhanced fines and a lengthier driver’s license suspension.
+This could result in harsher penalties which include incarceration, enhanced fines and a lengthier driver’s license suspension.
 However, an experienced DUI attorney can sometimes file a motion that seeks to “strike” a prior conviction on a number of legal grounds.
 These include, but are not limited to, situations where the out of state DUI law was not similar to Florida’s DUI legislation or where the out of state DUI conviction occurred at a time when you were without the benefit of legal counsel.
-Our office has access your official driving history.
+Our office has access to your official driving history.
 As a result, we may be able to anticipate whether the prosecutor intends to seek an enhancement in your case based upon a prior DUI conviction.
-In other cases, the prior DUI conviction is so old that the record to prove that the conviction occurred are simply unavailable.
+In other cases, the prior DUI conviction is so old that the record to prove that the conviction occurred is simply unavailable.

 Common Police Tactics Used in DUI Investigations